Irrational Random Utility Models: Discussion II - Individual vs stochastic rationality

 Imagine now to observe the following non-stochastically rational choice probabilities: $(\pi_{1|1},\pi_{2|1},\pi_{1|2},\pi_{2|2}) = (1, 0, 0.1, 0.9)$.
 A rapid inspection will reveal that the fraction of irrational decision-makers is both at least and at most 10\% and that the unique RCM that produces the choice probabilities is:

 This simple example reveals a couple of interesting facts.
 First, statistical tests that focus solely on the distance between the observed aggregate choice probabilities and the set of RUMs may lose relevant information regarding the rationality of the underlying behavior of the decision-makers.
 Second, as noticed by \cite{im2022non}, assuming individual rationality implies the identification of 50\% of the population with a high (resp. low) marginal rate of substitution between the two goods while relaxing this assumption opens to the possibility (identification of the joint distribution is now lost) that 100\% of the individuals has a mild marginal rate of substitution with 50\% of them being rational and 50\% irrational.
 Clearly, welfare conclusions may differ substantially between these two scenarios.
+This example conveys a general message, namely that normative conclusions, e.g. welfare assessments, are never only data-driven (or theory-free) but always rely on the analyst interpretation, in our case through different representations.
+Different interpretations may lead to starkly different normative conclusions which implies, for example, that the prior knowledge of the analyst about individual rationality is of crucial importance.